micmejia/bible-dump/AMPC/Isaiah/Isa 46.md

 I bring near My righteousness [in the deliverance of Israel], it will not be far off; and My salvation shall not tarry.
-And I will put salvation in Zion, for Israel My glory [yes, give salvation in Zion and My glory to Israel]. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And I will put salvation in Zion, for Israel My glory [yes, give salvation in Zion and My glory to Israel].